 Remove from the heat, strain and allow to cool.
 The perfect homemade pancake syrup (or syrup for anything, really).

-If you enjoyed this cranberry flavored syrup recipe, be sure to check out these other easy cranberry recipes:
+Be sure to check out these other easy cranberry recipes:

 - Fruit Fluff Salad with Cranberry Cherry and Pineapple